hmxmilohax/rb3-pc/pages/english/instruments/modded/riffada.md

 permalink: ctrls_mod_riffada
 folder: instruments
 tags: [guitars, modded, english]
-summary: "How to connect and configure a Riffmaster connected with a Feather on RPCS3."
+summary: "How to set up a PS4 Riffmaster connected with a Feather on RPCS3."
 toc: false
 ---